 While the Chinese relished the Malaysian coconut flavors, Indians used sweet-chili sauces in their curries, and Malaysians ate biryanis and noodle soups with the same fervor.
 Given the rich mix of the three cuisines that the island is blessed with, the question of what to eat in Penang and what to do in Penang can be more complicated than you think.

 While admiring the street art in Penang, I felt that the cultural evolution of Penang had been pasted onto Penang streets in a raw and hilarious manner.

-A glimpse into the crazy culture of Penang.
+Into the crazy culture of Penang

 On one side Indian hawkers sold Nasi Kandar in Shravan-inspired bamboo baskets balanced on hunched shoulders.
 On the opposite street, Char Kway Teow noodle stalls hung high up on the blackened street walls.
 While Indian Muslims waited to buy tickets to Mecca, secret Chinese societies were asked to hush away by the sleeping Penangites.